Last Updated on February 11, 2023

 The Long History of Miniature Beagles

 The origins of this breed beloved by royals are unclear.
 They were a court favorite around the 1300s-1600s.
-Queen Elizabeth used to let her Pocket Beagles entertain guests on the dining table.
+Queen Elizabeth used to let her Pocket Beagles entertain guests at the dining table.

 They were nicknamed ‘Glove Beagles’ because they fit in a hunting glove.
 The Queen also called them her ‘Singing Beagles’.